Who holds the most U.S. national debt?

 KSNF/KODE— With the U.S. less than a week away from hitting its debt limit, lawmakers have to decide whether to raise the debt ceiling (the total amount of money that the United States government is authorized to borrow to meet its existing legal obligations) or risk defaulting–which happens when a country’s government cannot pay its debt or is unwilling to pay it.

-The National debt is the total amount the U.S. has accumulated over the entirety of the nation’s history.
+The national debt is the total amount the U.S. has accumulated over the entirety of the nation’s history.
 It sits at just over $31,300,000,000,000.
 That’s $31-TRILLION dollars.
-Imagine getting paid $1 million every single day for 3,000 years—that equals $1-Trillion.
-Now imagine that 31 more times—it’s colossal and hard to imagine.
+Imagine getting paid $1 million every single day for 3,000 years—that equals $1-trillion.
+Now imagine that 31 more times—it’s colossal and hard to fathom.
 Needless to say, tackling that kind of debt is a long and complicated road.

 - Japan